Alert Message Please update your browser.

 If a second chance bank account isn't in the cards for you, consider applying for a pre-paid debit card.
 Having this card allows you to get access to money that you load onto this account.
 Beware of fees, as they could be significant and put you at even more financial risk.

 Similar to credit reports, it's possible that a ChexSystems report could contain errors.
 That's why it's important to review the information on the report thoroughly.
-If you notice that there's been an error, you can dispute it with ChexSystems on their website or through consumer relations over the phone.
+If you notice that there's been an error, you can dispute it with ChexSystems on their website, through consumer relations or by mail.

-Your credit score is a helpful indicator of your financial health.
-If you have a strong credit score, it likely means that you have few balances to pay off, maintain consistent and health habits, make timely payments and monitor your spending.
+ChexSystems is just one indicator of your financial status.
+Your credit score is also a helpful tool to monitor your financial health.
+If you have a strong credit score, it likely means that you have few balances to pay off, maintain consistent and healthy habits, make timely payments and monitor your spending.
 All of these small but impactful choices amount to a strong portfolio and good credit history, making you a more ideal candidate for credit cards, bank accounts and more.